 Compare offerings and share your lists with others.

-In Introduction to Electronics in Music I, students will be introduced to the creative use of music technology from the perspective of the composer.
-Students will create original compositions while developing technical skills in the studio.
-We’ll contextualize our creative work by looking to early pioneers and experimenters of electronic music.
-Students will develop proficiency in the music technology labs, learning about signal flow, effective use of the mixing board, EQ, and reverb, and use analog tape machines to make tape loops and create compositions.
-No experience is required.
-Please contact the instructor for a course application.
+This course will introduce students to the creative use of music technology from the perspective of the composer.
+Students will create original compositions while developing the foundational technical skills of the electronic music composer.
+We'll contextualize our creative work by looking to early pioneers and experimenters of electronic music.
+Students will develop proficiency with audio sampling, loops, editing, effects and mixing.
+If conditions allow, students will work in the Music Technology Labs, focusing on analog technologies such as tape machines, mixing boards, and patch bays.
+No musical or technical experience is required.

 $80 fee for magnetic tape

 Scheduled for: Evening

 Final schedule and room assignments:

 First meeting:Tuesday, September 29, 2020 - 6:00 pm

 |2020-06-04||This course is now open to first year students (was sophomore-senior)|